- How is acute myeloid leukemia treated?

 Other drugs for acute myeloid leukemia

-Then experts found that there were drugs that could fight the leukemia without leading to the clotting problems: all-trans-retinoic acid (ATRA, tretinoin, or Vesanoid®) and arsenic trioxide ((ATO, Trisenox®).
+Then experts found that there were drugs that could fight the leukemia without leading to the clotting problems: all-trans-retinoic acid (ATRA, tretinoin, or Vesanoid®) and arsenic trioxide (ATO, Trisenox®).
 These drugs are only used for this one type of AML known as APL -- they are not helpful for any other type.
 One or both of these drugs may be used as a part of the treatment of APL.
 Often, ATRA combined with chemo is the first treatment given.
+ATRA is also given as maintenance and may be part of consolidation (these terms were discussed in the section about chemotherapy).

 The most important side effect of either of these drugs is a syndrome known as retinoic acid syndrome or differentiation syndrome.
-It is most often only seen during the first cycle of treatment.
-Symptoms include breathing problems due to fluid buildup in the lungs and around the heart, low blood pressure, kidney damage, and severe fluid buildup elsewhere in the body.
+It is most often only seen during the first treatment cycle.
+Symptoms include breathing problems from fluid buildup in the lungs and around the heart, low blood pressure, kidney damage, and severe fluid buildup elsewhere in the body.
 It can often be treated by stopping the drugs for a while and giving a steroid.